Clause Explained

 American courts began adopting the implied warranty of habitability for new homes in the 1960s and 1970s, moving away from the older doctrine of caveat emptor (let the buyer beware) that had governed real estate transactions for generations.
 The shift reflected a practical reality: mass-produced housing built by large corporations is fundamentally different from a home constructed by a local craftsman you know personally.
 Courts recognized that buyers needed a legal safety net, and the implied warranty of habitability became that net.

 In most states, this warranty is not something you have to negotiate.
 It exists by operation of law the moment a builder sells you a new home.
 It covers defects that render the home unsafe, unsanitary, or otherwise unfit for ordinary residential use.
 The duration varies by state, but the principle is consistent: if a builder sells you a new home and it turns out to be uninhabitable, the builder bears responsibility for making it right.
+For a deeper look at the legal definition, see our glossary of contract terms.

 What Happens When a Builder Makes You Waive It